 Why We Like WordPress, but Not for Banks and Credit Unions

-WordPress is the most popular blogging platform on the web with millions of websites running it globally.
-WordPress is one of the easiest platforms available for beginners and experts alike to start a blog.
+WordPress is the most popular blogging platform on the web today.
+WordPress is one of the easiest platforms available for beginners to pickup and use with no programming experience.
 It fulfills its core purpose remarkably well!
-But while we like (and use) WordPress as a blogging platform and as a convenient tool to refer friends & family to when they want to build a personal website, it is not a platform that banks and credit unions should consider for their websites.
+But while we like and use WordPress as a convenient tool for building simple, low-security websites, it is not a platform we recommend to banks, credit unions, or other security-sensitive organizations for their websites.

 Impenetrable Websites are a Myth